htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

   the case, HTCondor marks the resource as unavailable instead of putting the affected jobs on hold.
 This matches the behavior for other grid universe job types.
+  Grid ads in the collector now contain attributes ``GridResourceUnavailableTimeReason`` and ``GridResourceUnavailableTimeReasonCode``, which give details about why the remote scheduing system is considered unavailable.
   :jira:`1582`

 - DAGMan no longer sets ``getenv = true`` in the ``.condor.sub`` file  while adding the